 Not easy requirements for a newer business to meet, huh?
 If you’re not quite there yet but still want to build your credit, then here are a couple different ways credit cards may be able to help you:

 Non-major credit cards from stores/gas stations: These will usually have looser credit requirements than major credit cards.
-Even for 2013, in order to a get a Staples card without providing a personal guarantee, you had to be in business for 3+ years and annual sales of $5 million or more (obviously that’s out of the question for most of us!).
+To get a Staples card without providing a personal guarantee, you had to be in business for 3+ years and have annual sales of $5 million or more (obviously that’s out of the question for most of us!).

 However some gas stations offer business credit cards (that can be only be used at their locations) which might be more lenient.
 I checked a few online and some, like the ExxonMobil card, had the same strict requirements as the Staples card.
 Others didn’t discuss the requirements so it would be best to call and check if you’re interested in trying to get one.

-Major business credit cards that report to D&B: If you’re a new business and don’t come close to the qualifications for getting a business credit card without a Social Security number, then you may want to consider getting one with a personal guarantee.
+Major business credit cards that report to D&B: If you’re a new business and don’t come close to the qualifications, you may want to consider getting a card with a personal guarantee.
 This will probably be the easiest, quickest way a newer business card get a credit card (assuming your personal credit score is good).

 Be warned: not all business credit cards will help…

-Here is the one I personally use for my own newly formed LLC:
+Here is the card I personally use for my own newly formed LLC: